PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Persons whose moral appraisals are grounded on considerations which regularly transcend the dictates of law and custom may be unconventional, liberal, and progressive; however, they may also be capricious, undependable, and anticonforming.
 On the other hand, persons whose moral judgments are guided by rational and legal considerations are often thoughtful, considerate, and honest; yet, they may also be conventional and overconforming.
 They have a strong need for structure and order and tend to gravitate to positions where support of rules of conduct is viewed as positive behavior.
 Low scorers, on the other hand, often seem to delight in changing the "system."
 Thus, both high and low scorers on the test possess unique virtues and drawbacks, and an effective society undoubtedly requires both kinds of persons; that is, high scorers to provide stability and order, low scorers to provide the stimulus for evolution and change<ref>https://psycnet.apa.org/doiLanding?doi=10.1037%2Fh0030095</ref>.

+### Implications for our own Moral Theorizing

+- Discuss evolutionary mismatch in modern contexts which explains why ethical debates are so annoying so often

+<span style="background-color:orange">Some elements of morality clearly evolved, but the specifics are unclear, which underlines the implications that ecopsych people take when using this to discuss moral philosophy.
+A small body of evidence suggests that normative cognition, the ability to grasp and apply norms, evolved.
+This provides weak evidence that moral cognition evolved.
+Some argue that if morality evolved then it is undermined in its legitimacy, but if normative cognition evolved in general then under that same logic other norms such as epistemic norms would then be equally undermined<ref>https://web.ics.purdue.edu/~drkelly/MacheryMallonEvolutionMorality2010.pdf</ref>.</span>

 ### Social Isolation in the Modern Era